-You need to have an experienced roofing professional take a look.
-He can do the job quickly and safely.
+To repair any roof flashing, you should call an experienced roofing professional to take a look at your roof.
+A certified roofer can do the job quickly and safely.
 The repairs required depends on the amount of damage to the flashing.

 If water damage has already started to occur, the flashing may need to be replaced.
 This involves removing the existing flashing and installing new flashing in its place.